joshuawchen/randomized_generalized_hermitian_eigendecomposition_jax/README.md

-# randomized_generalized_hermitian_eigendecomposition_jax
+# randomized generalized hermitian eigendecomposition in jax
-A pure jax implementation of randomized-(generalized eigendecompositions of hermetian matrices, including gram matrices
+A pure jax implementation of algorithms to perform randomized-(generalized) eigendecomposition of hermetian matrices, including gram matrices.